-Our goal for the execution phase of the program was to partner with our Tier 1 suppliers to gain a deeper understanding of potential and actual human rights risks present within our direct supply chain.
+Our goal of the program was to partner with our Tier 1 suppliers to gain a deeper understanding of potential and actual human rights risks present within our direct supply chain.
 By using assessment types that focus on targeted information related to inherent social risks we sought to go beyond standard audit data collection and achieve actionable insights to address issues that directly affect workers on site.

-The assessment execution phase ran primarily from November 2020 through April 2021, with full site completion by the end of 2021.
+The assessment ran primarily from November 2020 through April 2021, with full site completion by the end of 2021.
 For results and analysis, please see our 2020 Human Rights Milestones report here.

-$[^]st$ Top 80% global spend suppliers plus all suppliers within high-risk categories for cocoa, palm oil, and sugar cane
+^{} Top 80% global spend suppliers plus all suppliers within high-risk categories for cocoa, palm oil, and sugar cane